Quadratic Mean-Field BSDEs and Exponential Utility Maximization: Multidimensional MFBSDE with Small Terminal Condition and Utility Maximization

 \subsection{Existence and uniqueness for BSDEs with aggregated market signal}

 We are now ready to present the final result.
-We first borrow some ideas from \cite{tevzadze2008solvability}, under small terminal value and lipschitz coefficient, the mean-field BSDE \ref{BSDE_general} admits a unique adapted solution.
-Next, in Proposition \ref{prop: auxBSDE} we demonstrate that the driver in BSDE \ref{BSDE: application} guarantees the existence and uniqueness of solution.
-Finally, we complete this section by presenting the maximum expected utility value and corresponding trading strategy in in Theorem \ref{thm: app}.
+We first adapt ideas from \cite{tevzadze2008solvability}: under a smallness condition on the centred terminal value and a (local) Lipschitz component, the fully coupled mean-field BSDE \eqref{BSDE_general} admits a unique solution.
+We then globalize this local result by a localization/concatenation procedure in Lemma \ref{lem: localauxBSDE} and Proposition \ref{prop: auxBSDE}.
+Finally, we return to the utility maximization problem and identify both the value function and an optimal strategy in Theorem \ref{thm: app}.

-For the purpose of the final result, we introduce the BSDE \eqref{BSDE_general} with the same formulation and the same ${(\rm H_0)}$ in the main result but with a fully coupled quadratic growth condition and assume the following BSDE with driver \( g \) and terminal condition \( \xi \), satisfying the conditions specified below:
+For the purpose of the final result, we introduce the BSDE \eqref{BSDE_general} with the same formulation and the same $\Hzero$ condition in the main result but with a different representation and assume the following BSDE with driver \( g \) and terminal condition \( \xi \), satisfying the conditions specified below:

-\begin{itemize} \item[${(\rm H_q')}$] There exist constants $L_z > 0$, and $K_z > 0$ such that:
+\begin{itemize} \item[${\HqLK}$] There exist constants $L_z > 0$, and $K_q > 0$ such that: